 I was expecting to get brown cardboard or a “plastic bag with mouse”, but actually this came in.
 Yep, the box is battered from the postage, but that is quite an unexpected level of design and marketing from a budget brand.

 One small hiccup though, the box is not sealed with a sticker.
 No idea why.
-The Chinese company put so much into effort into the design, but decided to cut costs by skimping on a simple security sticker and quality check?
+The Chinese company put so much effort into the design, but decided to cut costs by skimping on a simple security sticker and quality check?

 Mouse and warranty/contact information card.
 In Chinese.